mujeebnawaz/sass-dynamic/readme.md

 2. Bundled files comes with alot of unused CSS i.e., a bundle of css might contain styles of another page.

-This package attempts to implement a naive solution to allow for on the fly compilation of styles and to make the styles delivery more efficent by producing only the styles which are required for a given page.
+This package attempts to implement a naive solution to allow for on the fly compilation of styles and to make the styles delivery efficent by producing only the styles which are required for a given page.

 ## Requirements